Learn what the Lean Six Sigma Principles are and how they can help your organization create a culture of continuous process improvement.

 If you want to be sure that your organization makes the most of standardization, here are a few tips:

 Process improvement is an integral part of the Lean Six Sigma culture.
 However, to make the right decisions about what needs to be improved, you have to listen to the people involved in the process on a day-to-day basis.
-Have in mind that front-line employees are highly likely to have insightful feedback on how a process can be improved.
+Keep in mind that front-line employees are highly likely to have insightful feedback on how a process can be improved.

 Also, Lean Six Sigma strongly advises you to have a dedicated process improvement team responsible for Six Sigma processes.
 This is because improvements don’t occur occasionally but as a result of collective efforts and a shared vision.
 To support the team, your organization has to provide process improvement training and make sure employees are familiar with different Lean Six Sigma tools and measurement methods.